 Are you interested in a doctoral program at BerGSAS?
 Here you can find all important information at one glance!
-Detailed information on our graduate school as well as the matriculation and admission process you can find in our guidelines in English and German on our "service" site.
+Detailed information on our graduate school as well as the matriculation and admission process you can find in our handbook in English and German on our Service site.

 When can I apply?